 The accompanying unaudited condensed consolidated financial statements of Halsey Drug Co., Inc. and subsidiaries (the "Company") have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-In the opinion of management, all adjustments considered necessary for the three month and six month periods ended June 30, 1995 have been made, but the financial results for the six month and three month periods ended June 30, 1995 are not necessarily indicative of the results that may be expected for the full year ended December 31, 1995.
-The unaudited condensed consolidated financial statements and footnotes thereto for the year ended December 31, 1994 included in the Company's Annual Report on Form 10-K.
+In the opinion of management, all adjustments considered necessary for the three month and nine month periods ended September 30, 1995 have been made, but the financial results for the three month and nine month periods ended September 30, 1995 are not necessarily indicative of the results that may be expected for the full year ended December 31, 1995.
+The unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and footnotes thereto for the year ended December 31, 1994 included in the Company's Annual Report on Form 10-K.